Project-4-Team-2/Project-4-Team-2/README.md

 This project aims to develop a tool to identify the key factors that contribute to the onset and progression of Alzheimer's Disease.

-We used Python to clean and transform data and stored it on SQL database.
+We used Python to clean and transform data and stored it on the SQL database.
 Data was accessed through sqlite or the downloaded csv files.
 Simple data visualizations were done using plotly, seaborn and Tableau.
 Final images were created and displayed in our Tableau dashboard.

 ## Workflow ##